peter88213/nvhelp-de/source/section_view.rst

 Abschnittseigenschaften
 =======================

-The Abschnitt properties view opens in the right pane when you select a section in the tree.
+The Abschnitt properties view öffnet sich im rechten Fenster when you select a section in the tree.